cypress-io/cypress-documentation/source/guides/guides/debugging.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

-- How Cypress runs in the runloop with your code, keeping debugging simple and understandable
+- How Cypress runs in the same event loop with your code, keeping debugging simple and understandable
 - How Cypress embraces the standard DevTools
 - How and when to use `debugger` and the shorthand {% url `.debug()` debug %} command
 - How to troubleshoot issues with Cypress itself
-- How to learn about bug type and changes
 {% endnote %}

 # Using `debugger`